vict0rcarvalh0/pinocchio-guide/README.md

 }
 ```

+### Assign
-- Assign: Changes the program owner of an existing account to a new program.
+Changes the program owner of an existing account to a new program.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},